ygxshh/Random-Joke-Chrome-Extension/README.md

-basic chrome extension(hasn't been published on web store) which generates a random joke everytime you click it made by html, css and js.
+basic chrome extension which generates a random joke everytime you click on it made by html, css and js.